Linketic/TC-Light/README.md

 - [x] Release the code base.
 - [ ] Release the dataset.

-## Model Notes

-* **iclight_sd15_fc.safetensors** - The default relighting model, conditioned on text and foreground.
-You can use initial latent to influence the relighting.

-* **iclight_sd15_fcon.safetensors** - Same as "iclight_sd15_fc.safetensors" but trained with offset noise.
-Note that the default "iclight_sd15_fc.safetensors" outperform this model slightly in a user study.
-And this is the reason why the default model is the model without offset noise.

-* **iclight_sd15_fbc.safetensors** - Relighting model conditioned with text, foreground, and background.

-Also, note that the original [BRIA RMBG 1.4](https://huggingface.co/briaai/RMBG-1.4) is for non-commercial use.
-If you use IC-Light in commercial projects, replace it with other background replacer like [BiRefNet](https://github.com/ZhengPeng7/BiRefNet).

 ## 🤗 Citation
 If you find this repository useful for your research, please use the following BibTeX entry for citation.